LucidSkyWalker/CryptoProfIT/README.md

 * Download the historical price data file (https://github.com/LucidSkyWalker/CryptoProfIT/raw/master/BTC_Data/fixed.hdf5)
 * Copy the file into the BTC_Data folder and overwrite existing fixed.hdf5
 * Download the csv-file exports and copy them into the folder "trade_history_files"
 Note: Binance will give you an excel file.
-Export this file as a csv
+Open that and save it as binance.csv
+Note: For Kraken, use "trade" (not ledger) and mark "all"
 * Rename the csv-files into the exchange names with lowercase.
 E.g. "kraken.csv", "binance.csv"...
 * For further trades, copy the "dummy.csv" file from the "costum folder" into "trade_history_files".
 (See section "Using a costum file".
 I used it for Anycoin and Liqui, as I could not get csv files there)